 There is no Marine that is more admired than him.
 He would earn five Navy Crosses in his long career in the Marine Corp.

 Chesty was a true leader of men who cared deeply for every soldier no matter what the rank.
 Unlike many other officers of high rank, during battle he commanded close to the dangerous front lines reasoning that his men would be more inspired if he showed no fear.

 Ironically during World War II Chesty Puller was the commander of John Basilone at Guadalcanal.
 It was Chesty who recommended Basilone for the Medal of Honor.

 |Lewis Chesty Puller|

 |Chesty made sure to visit as many of the troops as he could especially when they were preparing for an upcoming battle.

 One of his special touches on these visits was to bring a shot of whiskey to his men.
 Fred Plushanski recalled that Chesty Puller gave him a shot of Canadian Club Whiskey.
-It was Fred’s first alcoholic drink of his life.
+It was the first drink of alcohol that Fred had in his life.
 Chesty said to Fred drink this and if you get hit it will not hurt as much.
 Fred downed the shot.
 It had quite a kick to it.

 |Fred often had the assignment of being a runner for Chesty Puller.